ianstormtaylor/slate/docs/guides/schemas.md

 That's an example of defining your own custom `normalize` option for the document validation.
 If the invalid reason is `child_type_invalid`, it will set the child to be a `paragraph`.

-When Slate discovers and invalid child, it will first check to see if your custom normalizer handles that case, and if it does Slate won't do any of its default behavior.
+When Slate discovers an invalid child, it will first check to see if your custom normalizer handles that case, and if it does Slate won't do any of its default behavior.
 That way you can opt-in to customizing the normalization logic for specific cases, without having to re-implement all of the defaults yourself.

 This gives you the best of both worlds.
 You can write simple, terse, declarative validation rules that can be highly optimized.
 But you can still define fine-grained, imperative normalization logic for when invalid states occur.